electron-userland/electron-installer-debian/CONTRIBUTING.md

 - increment the version number appropriately, but not via `npm version` (we'll need to create the tag ourselves)
 - push the release branch and create a PR
-- once the PR's merged, `git checkout master && git pull && git tag $VERSION && git push --tags`
+- once the PR's merged, `git checkout main && git pull && git tag $VERSION && git push --tags`
 - create a new GitHub release from the pushed tag with the contents of `NEWS.md` for that version
 - close the milestone associated with the version if one is open
 - `npm publish`